Zayden16/m133-arbeitsauftrag-ym-dp/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is part of the M113 in BBZW Sursee.
+We were tasked to build a simple Canban Board using what we learned in the course

+## Live Demo
+A Live Demo is available here: https://canban.zayden.ch/

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
-* Ipsum version: 2.33
+* Deno
-* Ament library version: 999
+* Oak Framework

 ## Setup
-To run this project, install it locally using npm:
+To run this project, clone the repository & install deno from [here](https://deno.land/manual/getting_started/installation)

 ```
-$ cd ../lorem
-$ npm install
-$ npm start
+deno run --allow-net --allow-read ./backend/backend.js
 ```